Plus or Minus Thirty Seconds: Time & Watches

 Hamilton Khaki Field Auto 42mm H70605160

 My usual instructions for birthdays and Christmas are simple: “Don’t buy me anything.”
 But for my last birthday, I made an exception and asked for this watch.
 The Khaki Field Auto was inspired by the watches Hamilton supplied to American and British soldiers during World War II, and it still carries that same rugged, no-nonsense character today.
 The deep green dial is what really sold me.
 It’s subtle indoors, almost muted, but step into the sunlight and it comes to life with a rich, emerald glow that feels right at home in nature.
-It is my favorite for daily wear.
+It is one of my favorite for daily wear.
 It reminds me of the discipline and clarity that military life instills.
 You get up.
 You get moving.
 You stay on time.

 Seiko King Samurai Manta Ray SRPE33

-This one is a tank, pun intended.
+My Seiko King Samurai was another Father’s Day gift and it is a tank, pun intended.
 It’s the kind of watch you could wear in a rainstorm, on a ruck march, or while pulling kids on a tube across the bay.
 There’s something comforting about a watch built to take a hit and keep going.

 Seiko has a long reputation for making reliable & affordable watches and the King Samurai series is no exception.
 The name “Samurai” was originally coined by the watch enthusiast community, not by Seiko.
 When the watch first appeared in the early 2000s, collectors noticed its angular case design, which reminded them of a samurai’s helmet.
 The nickname stuck and eventually became so widely used that Seiko embraced it unofficially.